openstack/glance/doc/source/glanceapi.rst

   The response's `ETag` header will always be equal to the `x-image-meta-checksum` value

+  The response's `x-image-meta-is-public` value is a boolean indicating whether the image is publically available

+  The response's `x-image-meta-owner` value is a string which may either be null or which will indicate the owner of the image

   The image data itself will be the body of the HTTP response returned from the request, which will have content-type of